-Sober Living Resources for Sober Living Homes in Utah
+Sober Living Resources for Sober Living Utah

 Utah, a state located in the Mountain West region of the United States, is home to 3.5 distinct geographic regions.
 This beautiful state has 5 national parks, 45 state parks, and countless national historic sites and trails.
 The area has been inhabited for thousands of years by various indigenous groups, including the Navajo, the Ute, and the ancient Puebloans.
 In more recent times, it was considered part of New Spain and then later part of Mexico, before becoming the US’ 45th state in 1896.

 Today, Utah is known for its natural beauty as well as its unique culture.
 Over half of the state’s population consists of Mormons, the majority of which are members of the Church of Jesus Christ of Latter-day Saints.
 In fact, the headquarters of the LDS Church is located in Salt Lake City, Utah.
 Though Utah has become more religiously diverse in recent years, the LDS Church exerts a profound influence on the culture of Utah, its politics, and everyday life.